DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 *He looked around at his colleagues, his academic composure cracking slightly.*

 *"I've been thinking about my own life while listening to this.
 My university, my research, even this investigation—I can see both systems operating.
-The Engine that demands publications and grants, and the Family that actually cares about truth and wisdom."*
+The Machine that demands publications and grants, and the Kin that actually cares about truth and wisdom."*

 *Dr. Vasquez nodded, her own recognition dawning.
 "My grandmother's people versus the academic institution that studies them."*